BodenmillerGroup/ImcSegmentationPipeline/README.md

 on the affected projects or on this page.

 ## Changelog
+- v2.3:
+    - Bugfixes:
+        - 1_prepare_ilastik: Removed special characters from pipeline comments as this caused encoding issues.

 - v2.1:
     - Bugfixes:
         - 1_prepare_ilastik: Fix range to 0-1 for mean image, preventing out of range errors